 Maintaining your furnace can help quite a bit in the months in between furnace service appointments.
-One of the most basic, and essential, ways to maintain your furnace is in changing your furnace filter.
-Having a clogged air filter can contribute to a variety of unfavorable concerns for your heating and cooling system, its efficiency, and ultimately, how much your energy costs are month after month.
+One of the most basic, and essential, ways to maintain your furnace is in replacing your furnace filter.
+Having a clogged air filter can contribute to a variety of unfavorable concerns for your heating and cooling system, its efficiency, and ultimately, how much you’re spending on your energy bills month after month.

 So what goes in to determining when you should change your furnace filter?

 - Home habits: if you have pets in your home, it could make sense to replace your filter more often as a result of pet dander.
-If you have someone in the house that suffers from allergies or asthma, think about switching out your home’s air filter more often to help ease their symptoms.
+If someone in your family suffers from allergies or asthma, consider switching out your home’s air filter more frequently to help ease their symptoms.

 Now you’re likely wondering how to swap out your furnace filter.
 Inevitably this will change depending on what furnace you have, but usually: